Voiced palatal approximant: Phonetic ambiguity and transcription usage

-In the writing systems used for most languages in Central, Northern, and Eastern Europe, the letter j denotes the palatal approximant, as in German Jahr 'year', which is followed by IPA.
+In the writing systems used for most languages of Central, Northern, and Eastern Europe, the letter j denotes a palatal approximant, as in German Jahr 'year', which is followed by IPA.
 Although it may be seen as counterintuitive for English-speakers, there are a few words with that orthographical spelling in certain loanwords in English like Hebrew "hallelujah" and German "Jägermeister".

-In grammars of Ancient Greek, the palatal approximant, which was lost early in the history of Greek, is sometimes written as ι̯, an iota with the inverted breve below, which is the nonsyllabic diacritic or marker of a semivowel.
+In grammars of Ancient Greek, a palatal approximant, which was lost early in the history of Greek, is sometimes written as ι̯, an iota with the inverted breve below, which is the nonsyllabic diacritic or marker of a semivowel.